savonet/book/language.md

 ```{.liquidsoap include="liq/metadata-getter.liq"}
 ```

+You can see that it create a reference `x`, which contains the current value, and registers a handler for metadata, which updates the value when the metadata is present, i.e. `m[metadata]` is different from the empty string `""`, which is the default value.
 Given a `radio` source which contains metadata labeled "liq_amplify", we can actually change the volume of the source according to the metadata with

 ```{.liquidsoap include="liq/metadata-getter-ex.liq" from=1 to=-1}
 ```